cypress-io/cypress/docs/source/guides/appendices/_changelog_older.md

 - Fixed situation where an `Uncaught Error` was not being properly handled.
 Cypress would incorrectly continue to retry commands instead of anceling them, which lead to incorrect errors downstream in other tests.
 - Fixed situation where an error being thrown from an XHR was being improperly handled (in a slightly different way than the problem above).
-- Stopped sending CI data when {% url '`cypress run`' cli-tool#cypress-run %} was issued.
+- Stopped sending CI data when {% url '`cypress run`' command-line#cypress-run %} was issued.

 **Misc:**